Giveaway Day in Barcaldine, QLD

 Click on the picture to find out more about power smoothing and see, firsthand, photos of the work done.

 The installation of carpet tiles provides many health and well-being benefits to the community.
 These include reduced noise, better acoustics, a more peaceful environment and reduced risk of slips and falls to name a few.

 Carpet tiles were generously donated by Ontera-Milliken for installation at various locations in Halls Creek and the surrounding area.
 Locals were trained in how to lay the tiles.
 This expanded their skills and also provided them with a future business opportunity to lay the excess carpet tiles within the community.

-Ontera-Milliken donated and installed some of their new Indigenous designed carpet tile range in the remote Yakanarra community school.
+Ontera-Milliken donated and installed some of their new Indigenous-designed carpet tile range in the remote Yakanarra community school.
 The local community and the school were very appreciative and happy with the results.
 Watch the thank you video they sent (attached above) to express this as they “rarely see such dedication and kindness from the outside world toward bettering our school and its facilities.”

 Swags/ Sleeping Bags for Kids in the Kimberly

-In this project, donated airline blankets and mattresses are turned into portable swags for the children in remote communities.
+In this project, donated airline blankets and mattresses are turned into portable swags for children in remote communities.
 The Foundation envisages the local communities taking ownership of this project by sewing and distributing the swags.
 Our vision for the pillowcases is to sew handles on them so they can be used as shopping bags.
 This will help to combat the plastic bag pollution problem.
-The local artist could also paint indigenous drawings on the bags and sell to tourists – another small business opportunity.
+The local artist could also paint indigenous drawings on the bags and sell them to tourists – another small business opportunity.
 See our video below on How to Sew Swag.